Splinter (Teenage Mutant Ninja Turtles): 2012 animated series

 As the second season progresses, Splinter tells the turtles about his true relationship with Karai.
-He is eventually able to convince Karai of the truth about their past, but she subsequently mutates into a snake-like being when Shredder's plan for revenge backfires.
+He is eventually able to convince Karai of the truth about their past; soon afterward, Karai becomes a mutant snake after being exposed to mutagen that Shredder intended to use on the Turtles.
 Later, Earth is invaded by the Kraang and, in the ensuing battle, much of Splinter's lair is destroyed before Splinter is able to defeat Kraang Sub-Prime.
 Splinter then leaves the lair to find his missing sons.
 Splinter again engages Shredder in battle and, seemingly victorious, Splinter prepares to reunite with his sons, April, and Casey Jones, only to be attacked from behind by Shredder and thrown into a sewer drain.
 He is rescued from drowning by Karai and left in an area of the sewer to recover.

-At the end of the 3rd season, Splinter asks Shredder for a truce to stop the alien Triceratons.
+At the end of the third season, Splinter asks Shredder for a truce to stop the alien Triceratons.
 Shredder agrees but at the end of the battle, Shredder kills Splinter.
 The turtles hold him one last time before they, Casey and April flee with Fugitoid, as he arrives at the very last moment in a spaceship as Earth is sucked into a black hole.
+The Turtles and Fugitoid travel back in time to before Earth was destroyed and manage to save Splinter's life.
+In the episode "Requiem", Splinter is killed once more by Shredder and buried at the O'Neil farmhouse.
+In the fifth season, Splinter's spirit temporarily returns to the physical plane in order to help his family and friends after Shredder's henchmen accidentally open a portal to the nether world in an attempt to revive Shredder.